docrails-tw/guides/source/zh-TW/getting_started.md

 `params[:article]` contains the attributes we're interested in).
 Then, `@article.save` is responsible for saving the model in the database.
 Finally, we redirect the user to the `show` action, which we'll define later.

+TIP: You might be wondering why the `A` in `Article.new` is capitalized above, whereas most other references to articles in this guide have used lowercase.
+In this context, we are referring to the class named `Article` that is defined in `\models\article.rb`.
+Class names in Ruby must begin with a capital letter.

 TIP: As we'll see later, `@article.save` returns a boolean indicating whether the article was saved or not.